 If you want service, you have two options:

 One, you can pay for professional monitoring at $28.95 per month.
 Professional monitoring will connect you with a monitoring center in case of a burglary or a fire.
 The service is contract free, and you can add and remove service month-to-month.

 For $20.95 per month, you can activate the system and receive interactive alerts without professional monitoring.
 The catch here is that you must sign-up for one year of service.

 Tattletale markets itself as a contract-free option and I certainly haven’t heard any complaints contradicting this statement.
 However, it is interesting to note that their monitoring agreement states that you must provide 90 days notice in writing before canceling service.
-They also talk of waiting until your six month anniversary.
+They also talk about waiting until your six month anniversary.

 - Control Panel with Battery Back-up